 If you can your own fruits and vegetables, you might be surprised to find the value of old canning jars is often significant, with some examples reaching into the thousands of dollars.
 If you are using the ones your grandmother left you, that jar of spiced peaches might be worth more than you think.

-Determining Value of Old Canning Jars
+Understanding the Value of Antique Canning Jars

-Companies experimented with numerous types of closures, most of which were very detailed, unusual, and impractical.
-Unique closures might not have been favored by yesteryears homemaker but they are a hot commodity among today's collector.
+There are a variety of closures for canning jars from zinc lids to the modern screw-on lids.
+If you find a jar with its original closure, it will generally be more valuable than the jar on its own or with a replacement lid.
+Companies experimented with numerous types of closures, many of which were very detailed, unusual, and impractical.
+Unique closures might not have been favored by yesteryear's homemaker, but they are a hot commodity among today's collector.

-- Milk Glass
+- Milk glass (white)

 Color can be difficult to describe.
 What is light blue to one person may seem aquamarine to another.
 You can see a variety of colors on the Hoosier Jar Color Page.
 This can help you identify the jar you have more accurately.

 Age is an important factor in the evaluation of canning jars, especially since they are made of glass and breakable.
-Generally the older the jar the more it is worth.
+Generally, the older the jar, the more it is worth.
 Here are some tips to help you figure the age of your jar: